jegqamas/ANES/README.md

 To run a game, a commandline like this should be used:

-`ANES.exe <path-to-game>`
+ANES.exe <path-to-game>

 OR (using " will fix problem of spaces in file path)

-`"<path-to-ANES.exe>" "<path-to-game>"`
+"<path-to-ANES.exe>" "<path-to-game>"

-`<path-to-game>: is the path of game file.`
+<path-to-game>: is the path of game file.

 In Windows (R) platform, ANES can be used simply by placing a shortcut of ANES.exe file, then the shortcut properties in the desktop can be edited to use the commands (in the "Target" field.)

+For maximum performance running in Windows (R) platform:

+`<path-to-ANES.exe> <path-to-game> -nures -amono`

 For good quality running in Windows (R) platform:

 `<path-to-ANES.exe> <path-to-game> -ures -wins_m_2 -direct3d -afreq_480`

-This will run ANES using high res upscale with window size 1280 x 960, uses video driver Direct3D and Audio frequency 48000 Hz.
-Audio Channels are set to Stereo by default.

-This will enable Stereo Nes Mode with window size x 2:
+This will enable Stereo Nes Mode with window maximized:

-`<path-to-ANES.exe> <path-to-game> -astereones -wins_m_2`
+`<path-to-ANES.exe> <path-to-game> -astereones -maximized`

 Also, ANES can be used with emu-front-end, game launchers ...etc, a one tested with is Emulators Organizer: <https://github.com/jegqamas/Emulators-Organizer>.
 Simply add ANES into EO profile as an emulator and ready to go with assigned console.